apache/apisix-website/blog/en/blog/2023/08/15/weekly-report.md

 image: https://static.apiseven.com/uploads/2023/08/15/cOgKwDgK_%E8%8B%B1%E6%96%87%E5%A4%B4%E5%9B%BE.png
 ---

 > We have recently made fixes and improvements to certain features of Apache APISIX.
-These include the addition of the `chaitin-waf` plugin, support for configuring TLS handshake protocol features for specified SNI, YAML configuration file support for rendering configurations from environment variables, and ensuring that the `Limit-count` plugin returns the correct X-RateLimit-Reset when rejecting requests.
-For more details, please refer to the current bi-weekly report.
+These include supporting the `chaitin-waf` plugin, configuring TLS handshake protocol for specified SNI, configuring YAML file for rendering environment variables, and ensuring that the `limit-count` plugin returns the correct X-RateLimit-Reset when rejecting requests.
+For more details, please refer to the biweekly report.

 <!--truncate-->